fetchai/agents-aea/README.md

 - The project uses [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) compiler for message serialization.
 A guide on how to install it is found [here](https://fetchai.github.io/oef-sdk-python/user/install.html#protobuf-compiler).

 The following steps are **only relevant if you intend to contribute** to the repository.
-They are not required for agent development.
+They are **not required** for agent development.

-- Install development dependencies (optionally skipping Lockfile creation):
+- To install development dependencies (here optionally skipping `Pipfile.lock` creation):

       pipenv install --dev --skip-lock

-- Install the package from source in development mode:
+- To install the package from source in development mode:

       pip install -e .[all]

-    or if you use `zsh` rather than `bash`:
+    Of, if you use `zsh` rather than `bash`:

       pip install -e ".[all]"